 14. Write out your meal plan for the week and post it on the fridge.
 If you can’t make dinner, someone can or at least get it started.

 15. Fill out or update your In Case of Emergency (ICE) numbers on your phone.
 List them in order of importance.

-16. Fill out or update your Family Preparedness Planner and you Family Personal Information sheets.
-Make copies of the personal information sheets and keep close by.
+16. Fill out or update your Family Preparedness Planner and your Family Personal Information sheets.
+Make copies of the personal information sheets and keep them close by.

 17. Have everything ready for the next day the night before.
-Have clothes laid out, bags packed. lunches ready, and #5 done the next before.
-If you have an emergency, everything will be ready to go for you to get out the door faster.
+Have clothes laid out, bags packed, lunches ready, and #5 done the night before.
+If you have an emergency, everything will be prepared for you to get out the door faster.